WebAhead7/PUZZLE/README.md

 .
 Daily updated gallery.
 You'll never run out of free puzzle in our box.

 .
-From 6 to 24 pieces, the more pieces, the harder your game becomes.
+9, 16 or 25 pieces, the more pieces, the harder your game becomes.

 ## Built With